aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::client::StopClient

-    This function close all outstanding requests, and uninitialize libCurl to handle any incoming responses.
+    This function close all outstanding requests, and un-initialize libCurl to handle any incoming responses.
 The function will return 1 on success, or 0 on failure.

 .. js:function:: dex::client::ProxyResolve